 (5) Participate in a retraining program every two years.

-(1) Possess a current active West Virginia license as set forth in article seven chapter thirty of this code in good standing to practice as a registered nurse;
+(1) Possess a current active license as set forth in article seven, chapter thirty in good standing to practice as a registered nurse;